Freelandville, Indiana

 Freelandville is an unincorporated community and census-designated place in Widner Township, Knox County, Indiana, United States.
-As of the 2010 United States census it had a population of 643.
+As of the 2020 census, Freelandville had a population of 617.

 Geography

 Freelandville is in northeastern Knox County, located around the intersection of State Roads 58 and 159.
 It is 5 mi west of Westphalia, 6 mi north of Bicknell, and 20 mi northeast of Vincennes, the county seat.

 According to the United States Census Bureau, the Freelandville CDP has an area of 14.2 sqkm, all of it land.